rb23ack/HelixAlign/README.md

 ## Enhanced Features

-- More will be added later s the game is still in development process
+- More will be added later s the game is still in development process.
+I will make sure to add enhanced features for real-time game experience.
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.